Kevv28/Kevv28/README.md

 ## About Me

 Hi!
 I'm Kevil Rana, a Data Analyst and Python Developer with a robust foundation in Data Science and Information Technology.
-My expertise includes developing innovative AI-based applications, creating user-friendly platforms, and exploring cutting-edge data-driven solutions to solve real-world challenges.
+My expertise includes developing innovative AI-based applications, creating user-friendly platforms, and exploring to solve real-world challenges.

 ---